 We’ll also discuss whether water damage could affect the overall charging process itself, damage the iPhone irreparably, and some methods you might be able to use in order to dry out the charging port, possibly restoring the device’s charging function to working order.

-Water in the casing of the phone can cause moisture buildup that leads to either clogging up the phone’s internal components or changing dimensions so that some parts will not fit together as they should.
+Water in the phone’s casing can cause moisture buildup that leads to either clogging up the phone’s internal components or changing dimensions so that some parts will not fit together as they should.

-If you get water inside the phone, other components can take damage from the moisture as well.
+If you get water inside the phone, other components can also take damage from the moisture.

-Before we get into how water might affect the health of the iPhone overall, drying out the iPhone, and other tips, it is important to note that you should make no attempt to charge or turn on an iPhone that water has damaged recently.
+Before we get into how water might affect the health of the iPhone overall, drying out the iPhone, and other tips, it is important to note that you should not attempt to charge or turn on an iPhone that water has damaged recently.

 Yes.
-Water damage can have an impact on the iPhone’s ability to charge itself up.
+Water damage can impact the iPhone’s ability to charge itself up.
 Precisely what might affect the iPhone can depend on how much water it has taken on, time spent in the water, how long before the user managed to treat it for water damage, and other factors.

 In turn, this could mean that the connector itself is more susceptible to rust or corrosion.
 If the connector is damaged in this way, it could affect the whole process for charging the iPhone.

-Because it is hard to know where the water will end up, liquid damage is one of the hardest things to troubleshoot.
-You can try to disassemble the phone for better drying or to get a look at components, but this is only a step that someone who is experienced with the process should attempt.
-In other cases, it may be better to allow a professional iPhone shop to take a look.
+Because it is hard to know where the water will end up, liquid damage is one of the hardest troubleshooting.
+You can try to disassemble the phone for better drying or to get a look at the components, but this is only a step that someone who is experienced with the process should attempt.

-Having said that, water or other liquid damage is not covered by Apple’s warranty.
+Having said that, Apple’s warranty does not cover water or other liquid damage.
 Although a shop may be able to help you, you would be responsible for any expenses incurred while the phone is under repair.

-However, this could still be more economical than trying to buy a new iPhone of the same generation out of your own pocket.
-There are other troubleshooting things you can try in order to restore the iPhone, and we will cover those aspects in later sections.
+However, this could still be more economical than buying a new iPhone of the same generation out of your own pocket.
+You can try other troubleshooting things to restore the iPhone, and we will cover those aspects in later sections.

 We’ve talked about how water can affect the iPhone charging process already.
 However, damage of this type can impact the device itself, too.
-As with most things, this depends on many factors, but we will go over a few of the common ones here.
+As with most things, this depends on many factors, but we will review a few common ones here.

-Firstly, it can depend on the type of water that gets inside the phone.
+Firstly, it can depend on the type of water inside the phone.
 A bit of freshwater is not as bad as saltwater.

 Similarly, although it is not water, many juices can be highly damaging to iPhones.
 Most juice will have some water content in it anyway, but the main factor here is that the pH value for juices is lower than that of water.

 A lower value here indicates a higher level of acidity.
-This means that there is a greater chance of damage to the motherboard and other components that the device needs in order to function.
-With the way that some acids can work on these sensitive parts, the likelihood of more permanent damage to the phone is higher.
+This means there is a greater chance of damage to the motherboard and other components the device needs to function.
+Because some acids can work on these sensitive parts, the likelihood of more permanent damage to the phone is higher.

 Water’s pH value might make it easier to troubleshoot this issue, but the average user should still take the same precautions here.
 This includes treating the device like charging or turning it on could cause damage.

-Phone cases are meant to protect the internal parts of the device, and they are sealed up tightly around the ports.
+Phone cases are meant to protect the device’s internal parts and are sealed up tightly around the ports.
 However, everything inside the phone is vulnerable to any water that comes inside, and water damage is generally permanent.

 Before we begin this section, we should say that there are some methods you could use here for troubleshooting that may work for you.
-One important caveat to keep in mind is that the damage could be too severe to save the phone.
+One important caveat to remember is that the damage could be too severe to save the phone.

-Therefore, nothing here is a guarantee that the iPhone will be in good working order, even if you do dry out the charging port.
-As a reminder, don’t plug in or try to use the phone until you’ve at least let this part of it dry out completely.
+Therefore, nothing here guarantees that the iPhone will be in good working order, even if you dry out the charging port.
+As a reminder, don’t plug in or try to use the phone until at least let this part dry out completely.

-1. You can put your phone in front of a moving fan in order to dry out the excess moisture.
+1. You can put your phone before a moving fan to dry out the excess moisture.
 This will be blowing on the affected area, but the fan speed should help the droplets to evaporate faster than they ordinarily would.

-2. Alternatively, you could try standing the phone vertically to let the water drip down and out naturally.
+2. Alternatively, try standing the phone vertically to let the water drip down and out naturally.

 3. Use a soft towel to dry the entire surface of the phone around the port.

-4. You may choose to submerge the phone in rice for some hours or days, but remember to check the port for any grains of rice that might lodge themselves in there afterward.
+4. You may submerge the phone in rice for some hours or days, but remember to check the port for any grains of rice that might lodge themselves in there afterward.

-Generally, you should not try to dry out an iPhone using a hair dryer.
-Although you might consider heat a good approach to evaporating the water, it can cause a host of other issues.
-For one, the concentrated air could blow the water further into the phone before evaporating it.
+Generally, it would be best to try not to dry out an iPhone using a hair dryer.
+Although you might consider heat a good approach to evaporating the water, it can cause many other issues.
+The concentrated air could blow the water further into the phone before evaporating it.

-This is also why we don’t recommend that you blow into the phone port to expel water.
-Further, the high heat could damage the seals around the phone, compromising the integrity of the device even more.
+This is also why we don’t recommend blowing into the phone port to expel water.
+Further, the high heat could damage the seals around the phone, compromising the device’s integrity even more.
 Lastly, it could overheat or other damage the internals.